GoncaloVilelas/ChallengeNEXT/README.md

 ```
 Before running the app, be sure that the folder "results.csv" is deleted inside src/main/java/com/challenge!
 ## Testing
-TODO: Additional instructions for testing the application.
+I have made unit tests for each method on App class.
+The tests run before building the fat JAR.